L-YeZhu/CDCD/README.md

 ### To run the sample-wise contrastive diffusion for the image generation task, the env setup is the same as previous step-wise constrastive diffusion setting.
 Compared to the previous step-wise diffusion, I modify the dataloader to include extra negative samples, and add the sample-wise auxiliary contrastive loss in diffusion.

+### CUB-200 Dataset
+I have finished the experiments on this dataset.

 ### COCO Dataset
 1. First, we need to prepare some extra instance-level negative samples for each image from the training set.
 The extra negative samples are stored in the coco_negative_samples.json file in the ./image_synthesis/data folder.